thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 Notice that the entire page did not refresh.
 Instead the bottom pane was dynamically populated with the results.

 In the developer tools, click on the Network tab.
-You'll see a list of requests that were sent when the form was submitted.
+You'll see the requests that were sent when the form was submitted.

 ![Network Tab Requests](/assets/scraping-by-example-ajax-pagination/network_tab_requests.png)